Tommyphung1/Predicting-Patient-Vaccine-Status/README.md

 Covid-19 has had an impact on people's perception of vaccines, either good or bad.
 Along with other factors such as religion, people's opinions will change which can make the model ineffective if not updated for the new population.

 ## Recommendations
+In order to improve the performance of the survey being conducted, **small changes in the questions** could be made to give a better idea of whether a patient would take the vaccine or not.
+Improvement of the model will lead to a better estimation of the number of vaccines to reduce the number of wasted vaccines.

 1. Given time, I would recommend exploring **different classification models** and **different combinations** of parameters to improve the model. <br>
 Ideally, an 80% would be preferred but not as needed since a medical center should have a range of vaccines supply to take into account situations such as new patients. <br>
 2. **Modified or targeted questions** should be added to the survey. <br>
 The survey was made asking primarily about the H1N1 virus and could be changed to adapt to the current state of the world such as covid-19. <br>
 3. Determine an **adequate amount** of spare vaccines to allocate from one center to another. <br>
 Not all medical centers will have the same results and should be treated regionally to maximize the accuracy of the model.
 For example, I added an extra 5% more vaccines but could be different from city to city. <br>

+The model is meant for providing medical centers insight into the number of vaccines needed, not to influence the patient in taking them. <br>
+If a **center wants more patients to take the vaccine**, the medical center can have **doctors to suggest taking the vaccines** based on the top important features.

 ## Repository Structure
 ```